What is cervical ripening

 Uterine contractions during cervical ripening

 Cervical ripening often begins days or weeks before labour and many women may not even know it is happening, however it is not uncommon to experience very mild cramps, similar to menstrual cramps, while your cervix is ripening.

 Only after the cervix being ripened, the uterine contractions, that are pushing your baby out of your womb, are desired, otherwise you will be pushing your baby against the "closed door".

-* Prof. Janesh Gupta, MSc, MD, International observational E-registry on the use of Dilapan–S® for cervical ripening prior to labor induction, EJOG, 2019
+* Prof. Janesh Gupta, MSc, MD, International observational E-registry on the use of Dilapan–S® for cervical ripening prior to labour induction, EJOG, 2019

 Ask your doctor about Dilapan-S®

 Interested in Dilapan-S®?
 Download a leaflet with product information and show it to your doctor!